• Skip to main content

 Jump to Recipe

-Tasty colcannon is a traditional Irish potato dish that is a hearty combination of mashed potatoes, kale or cabbage, and rich butter!
-Add some bacon bits and chives for garnish and you've got an amazing potato side dish that's wonderfully suited for any day of the year!
-Be sure to grab some extra potatoes and whip this classic recipe up for St. Patrick's Day festivities too!
+Traditional Irish Colcannon is a flavorful potato dish with a hearty combination of mashed potatoes, kale or cabbage, and rich butter.
+Add some bacon bits and chives for garnish, and you'll have an amazing potato side dish suited for any day of the year.
+Grab some potatoes and whip this classic recipe up for St. Patrick's Day festivities.

 Jump to: